cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
-        text: 'We need your help to create this necessary outreach, so here’s our plea, personally delivered by Jacqueline (of TeamHumanity) a few weeks ago in Glastonbury, England, at the heart chakra of the planet:'
+        text: 'We need your help to create this necessary outreach, so here’s our plea, personally delivered by Jacqueline (of TeamHumanity) a few weeks ago in Glastonbury, England, at the heart chakra of the planet (video above).'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: '(see attached video)'
   -
     type: paragraph
     content: